exonum/exonum-doc/src/advanced/ddos-protection.md

 # DDoS Protection and Consensus Algorithm

-The DDoS protection is two-fold
+The DDoS protection is two-fold:

-* external.
+* External.
 To prevent fails cased by net attacks and attacks from users
-* internal.
+* Internal.
 To prevent fails cased by consensus algorithm messages and messages from Byzantine validators.

 ## External Protection